apartresearch/seqcont_circuits/README.md

 ### Running Experiments

 After navigating to the `src/iter_node_pruning` folder, use this command to run node ablation experiments.
 Lower `--num_samps` if one encounters GPU out-of-memory issues.
 An A100 is recommended.
+Change the task and other input parameters to run a different experiment.

 ```bash
 python run_node_ablation.py --model "gpt2-small" --task "numerals" --num_samps 512 --threshold 20 --one_iter